danielharrell/SumLect2015/Lost_Idea_LA.md

 education would be external.

-But if the threat *is* external as one answer opposed to another, then at least one thing can be inferred about any defense of liberal education against this threat.
+But if the threat *is* external as one answer opposed to another, then one thing, at least, can be inferred about any defense of liberal education against this threat.
 It will have to convince us that liberal education *does* provide an answer, even for those who give a different answer.
 It will